davidgibbons/davidgibbons.github.io/_posts/2016-02-04-Using-blink1-to-automate-skype-phone-status.md

 ---
 {% include JB/setup %}

+## Ever have someone come by and start a conversation while you're on a phonecall?

-## I recently got a [Blink(1) LED from ThingM] (http://amzn.to/1nQz1HG) and wanted to to see if i could use it to notify those around me to my status of a call on skype.
+I recently got a [Blink(1) LED from ThingM] (http://amzn.to/1nQz1HG) and wanted to to see if i could use it to notify those around me to my status of a call on skype.

+## How I implemented it

 First I strugged with getting access to the skype objects that everyone was referencing on the internet, it turns out they're only available within in the 32bit version of powershell.